 A charge will be made to replace passes claimed to be faulty but this charge will be refunded if the card is found to be faulty once tested.

-Further information, including alternative payment methods is available on the London Councils Freedom Pass website.
+Further information, including alternative payment methods is available from London Councils Freedom Pass.

 A new card can be issued straight away, provided there have not been repeated incidences of lost passes occurring within the past 12 months.

-Of course, you do not need to receive a survey card to tell us your views; we would be interested to hear from you at any time.
-You can contact the travel service team by email, post or telephone using the contact details shown below.
+We are interested to hear from you at any time.
+You can contact the Travel Service Team by email, post or telephone using the contact details shown below.